-A new, online digital media major will prepare graduates to create content for religious, corporate, non-profit and other entities.
+A new, online digital storytelling major will prepare graduates to create content for religious, corporate, non-profit and other entities.

 The 120-credit major launches this fall.
 The program prepares students for strategic, narrative and non-fiction storytelling using industry standard digital tools.
-It encompasses all facets of digital media production – from commercial to worship to corporate production with an emphasis on storytelling.
+It encompasses all facets of digital storytelling – from commercial to worship to corporate production.

 Students will develop their techniques at a professional level while applying critical thinking to culture and media from a biblical worldview.
 Graduates may produce commercials, films, short documentaries, audio messages and videos in various TV and online formats.